-- You must obey the five-page limit and include the required formatting (Arial 12-point font and 1" margins).
+- You must obey the six-page limit and include the required formatting (Arial 12-point font, 1" margins, single-spaced).
 Failure to follow the ERA formatting requirements will result in your proposal being deemed ineligible.
-If possible, numbering the pages is recommended. - Review panels are multidisciplinary, so use a clear structure and take the time to explain the implications for non-specialists. - Present a specific research plan, concentrating on one or a maximum of two projects, which will be carried out during the five years and support your larger research program. - Be sure to address all the points covered in the guidelines (page 12).
-This research proposal should respond to all of the ERA's four evaluation criteria. - The five-page limit does not include references; a separate references section (no page limit) can be included in addition to these five pages.
+Where possible, ensure that all pages in attachments are numbered. - Review panels are multidisciplinary, so use a clear structure and take the time to explain the implications for non-specialists. - Present a specific research plan, concentrating on one or a maximum of two projects, which will be carried out during the five years and support your larger research program. - Be sure to address all the points covered in the guidelines (page 14).
+This research proposal should respond to all of the ERA's four evaluation criteria. - The six-page limit does not include references; a separate references section (no page limit) can be included in addition to these six pages.
 Applicants may not use the references section to include additional information such as graphs or figures. - If there is significant overlap with other complementary research grants that you have received, provide a brief clarification about the unique role that each funding source will play in enabling the project: what unique aspect of the project will ERA funds support?

-Example outline of a research proposal
+Example outline of a research proposal Rationale

-Rationale